SAP/fundamental-ngx/libs/docs/shared/NEW_COMPONENT.md

 export class MyComponentDoubleButtonExampleComponent {}
 ```

-Notice that just like the file, the "selector" should have the same, prefixed with `fundamental-ngx`.
+Notice that just like the file, the "selector" should have the same, prefixed with the tag related to the particular library you adding example to.
 Similarly the class declaration should have the same name as the file in `Pascal Case`, suffixed by Component.

 However, to see our example we need to declare it first and to add it to our html file.
 For the declaration, it is recommended that you add it directly to the module file : `my-component-docs.module.ts`.